Suhaib021alqudah/simple_login_siginup/README.md

-# 📱 MNZL Flutter UI – Authentication Screens
+# 📱  Flutter UI – Authentication Screens

 A clean and modern Flutter UI that includes Splash Screen, Login Screen, and Sign-Up Screen.
 All screens are fully responsive and easy to customize.